danielneil/Wario/README.md

 Wario is a distributed load testing mechanism intended for determining the durability of YOUR web server against large amounts of traffic.

+It uses the Apache HTTP server benchmarking tool (ab) under the hood.

 ## Danger, Will Robinson!